Most aviation enthusiasts may find the richness and magnificence of the fastest fighter jets to be the stuff of extravagant dreams.

 On the other hand, supersonic transport was another area of aviation that was simultaneously gaining a lot of attention.
 In any case, that just so occurred that the XB-70’s dimensions and construction were ideal for testing supersonic travel.

 Consequently, the XB-70’s mission shifted from being a deadly bomber to a study plane.
-Supersonic transport designers learned a great deal from its earliest test flights.
+Supersonic transport designers learned a great deal from their earliest test flights.

 Two people were tragically killed during these testing, which negatively impacted the program.
 The XB-70 Valkyrie is still one of the most formidable research aircraft ever created.